PowerpediaInterns/duplicate-files/README.md

 # duplicate-files
 Script that adds Template:Duplicate files to any file listed on Special:ListDuplicatedFiles.
-Also contains a reusable function for adding templates to a list of files.
+Also contains a reusable function for adding templates to a list of pages.